deeptools/deepTools/docs/content/tools/plotCorrelation.rst

 **Heatmap**

+In addition to scatterplots, heatmaps can be generated where the pairwise correlation coefficients are depicted by varying color intensities and are clustered using hierarchical clustering.

-Here we plot a heatmap, this time of the Spearman correlation coefficients or read counts that were calculated using :doc:`multiBamCoverage`.
+The example here calculates the Spearman correlation coefficients of read counts.
 The dendrogram indicates which samples' read counts are most similar to each other.

 .. code:: bash